 Through the support of many dedicated volunteers and generous supporters, CBCR has become a successful and well-known all-volunteer foster-home-based rescue group.
-We have over 50 active volunteer members and utilize their talents to place an average of 40-50 dogs annually in new, permanent, and loving homes.
+We have over 50 active volunteer members and utilize their talents to place 24-45 dogs annually in new, permanent, and loving homes.

 Many of the dogs we rescue were abandoned at a shelter, found as a stray, or relinquished to us by their owners.
 Currently, CBCR covers NC, SC, VA, parts of GA, and TN.
 Dogs are fostered in our volunteer foster families’ homes which are mostly located in the Carolinas.